As an Amazon Associate I earn from qualifying purchases.

 The most consistent find in any dumpster is sellable scrap.

-Those who know what they’re doing can make thousands of dollars per month just dumpster diving for scrap and selling it.
+Those who know what they’re doing can make thousands of dollars per month just dumpster diving for scrap metal and selling it.
 What’s even better is that scrap is about the easiest thing to sell, you just sort it out and take it to the scrapyard.

 In addition to steel, look for aluminum, copper, brass, cast, and just about anything else metallic.
 You’d be shocked how many things have a salvageable amount of metal in them.